You are here

 Regional Food Economies

 During the Covid-19 pandemic, some businesses were able to pivot to local demand and saw real growth in online sales and direct-to-consumer sales with increased investment in digital marketing supported by novel platforms such as the neighbourhood or open food network.
 We examine the role that local food economies can play in bringing about a more resilient, healthy, and environmentally sustainable Scottish food system and what is needed to release the potential in local foods.
-The Covid-19 pandemic and the impacts of the UK’s withdrawal from the EU coincided, impacting our food systems through changing demand profiles for food and processing plants and logistical disruptions.
+The pandemic and impacts of the UK’s withdrawal from the EU, coincided, impacting our food systems through changing demand profiles for food and processing plants as well as logistical disruptions.

 This cross-cutting and experimental research investigates methodological options for assessing economic peripherality based on industrial sectors.
 This novel work aims to provide context-specific peripherality maps concerning economies or communities.